Meat Loaf: 1970s

 In December 1972, Meat Loaf was in the original off-Broadway production of Rainbow at the Orpheum Theatre in New York.
 After the tour, Meat Loaf rejoined the cast of Hair, this time at a Broadway theater.
 After he hired an agent, he auditioned for the Public Theater's production of More Than You Deserve.
 During the audition, Meat Loaf met Jim Steinman.
-He sang a Stoney and Meat Loaf favorite of his, "(I'd Love to Be) As Heavy as Jesus", and subsequently got the part of Rabbit, a maniac that blows up his fellow soldiers so they can "go home".
+He sang a Stoney and Meat Loaf favorite of his, "(I'd Love to Be) As Heavy as Jesus", and subsequently got the part of Rabbit, a maniac that blows up his fellow soldiers so they can "go home."
 Ron Silver and Fred Gwynne were also in the show.
 In the summer between the show's workshop production (April 1973) and full production (November 1973 – January 1974), Meat Loaf appeared in a Shakespeare in the Park production of As You Like It with Raul Julia and Mary Beth Hurt.

 In late 1973, Meat Loaf was cast in the original L.A.
-Roxy cast of The Rocky Horror Show, playing the parts of Eddie and Dr. Everett Scott.
-The success of the musical led to the filming of The Rocky Horror Picture Show in which Meat Loaf played only Eddie, a decision he said made the movie not as good as the musical.
+Roxy cast of The Rocky Horror Show, playing the parts of both Eddie and Dr. Scott.
+The success of the musical led to the filming of The Rocky Horror Picture Show in which Meat Loaf played only Eddie while Jonathan Adams was cast as Dr. Scott, a decision Meat Loaf said made the movie not as good as the musical.

 About the same time, Meat Loaf and Steinman started work on Bat Out of Hell.
 Meat Loaf convinced Epic Records to shoot music videos for four songs, "Bat Out of Hell", "Paradise by the Dashboard Light", "You Took the Words Right Out of My Mouth", and "Two Out of Three Ain't Bad" and convinced Lou Adler, the producer of Rocky Horror, to run the "Paradise" video as a trailer to the movie.
-During his recording of the soundtrack for Rocky Horror, Meat Loaf recorded two more songs: "Stand by Me" (a Ben E. King cover), and "Clap Your Hands".
+During his recording of the soundtrack for Rocky Horror, Meat Loaf recorded two more songs: "Stand by Me" (a Ben E. King cover), and "Clap Your Hands."
 They remained unreleased for a decade, until 1984, when they appeared as B-sides to the "Nowhere Fast" single.

 In 1976, Meat Loaf recorded lead vocals for Ted Nugent's album Free-for-All when regular Nugent lead vocalist Derek St. Holmes temporarily quit the band.
 Meat Loaf sang lead on five of the album's nine tracks.
 That same year, Meat Loaf appeared in his final theatrical show in New York City, the short-lived Broadway production of Gower Champion's rock musical Rockabye Hamlet.
 It closed two weeks into its initial run.